zeexan-dev/detect_fake_location/README.md

 ![Image 2](https://user-images.githubusercontent.com/6541601/230794510-159d7dbc-d762-45fc-8b08-6fcfb293a458.PNG)

 ## Limitations
-For Android, the plugin uses the isMockLocationEnabled method to detect if the user is using a fake location.
-This method requires the ACCESS_MOCK_LOCATION permission, which may not be granted on some devices.
-In this case, the method will return false.

 For iOS, the plugin uses the CLLocationSourceInformation class to detect if the location is simulated by software or produced by an external accessory.
 This class is only available on iOS 15 or later.

 ## Contribute